 Emperor Minh Mang

-Conflict between Nguyen emperors and foreign missionaries increased through the 1830s.
+The conflict between Nguyen emperors and foreign missionaries increased through the 1830s.
 In 1833 an anti-Nguyen rebellion erupted in southern Vietnam, led by Le Van Khoi, a local warlord who had converted to Catholicism.
 Backed by French missionaries and local Catholics, rebel forces captured the main citadel in Saigon and six southern provinces, all within a few weeks.
 It took more than two years for the emperor, Minh Mang, to recapture these places and quell the rebellion.
 Minh Mang’s retaliation was swift and brutal.
 In 1835 he banned Catholicism completely in Vietnam and gave orders that both foreign and local Catholics be arrested and dealt with.
 One of the victims was Frenchman Joseph Marchand, a Jesuit missionary who had backed the uprising of 1833.
 Marchand was arrested and sentenced to a horrendous death, his flesh pulled apart by red-hot pincers.
-But these killings did not discourage foreign missionaries from Vietnam; in fact many new missionaries continued to arrive from Europe, determined to protect the Catholic faith.
+But these killings did not discourage foreign missionaries from Vietnam; in fact, many new missionaries continued to arrive from Europe, determined to protect the Catholic faith.

 Minh Mang’s successor, Thieu Tri (reigned 1841-47) was even more hostile to foreigners.
 When Catholic missionaries continued to ignore imperial edicts that they cease preaching to locals, Thieu Tri had most of them thrown into prison.
 This triggered a hostile response from France, which was by then looking for an excuse to exert greater control in the region.
 In 1847 two French warships were sent to Vietnam to negotiate the release of two imprisoned missionaries.
 But when negotiations quickly broke down, the ships entered Da Nang harbour with guns blazing, sinking three Vietnamese boats and blasting coastal fortifications and buildings with their cannons.
 The outraged Thieu Tri responded: